terra-money/terra.py/docs/guides/async.rst

 ==================

 If you want to make asynchronous, non-blocking LCD requests, you can use AsyncLCDClient.
-The interface is similar to LCDClient, except the LCDClient API functions must be awaited.
+The interface is similar to LCDClient, except the module and wallet API functions must be awaited.

 Async Module APIs
 -----------------

-You should use  inside a coroutine function:
+You can replace your LCDClient instance with AsyncLCDClient inside a coroutine function:

 .. code-block:: python
     :emphasize-lines: 5,8